hertzmann/hertzmann.github.io/_posts/2021-05-13-why-does-line-drawing-work.md

 * **T. Goodwin, I. Vollick, A. Hertzmann.
 Isophote Distance: A Shading Approach to Artistic Stroke Thickness.
 Proc.
 NPAR 2007.**
 [Project page](https://www.dgp.toronto.edu/~todd/isophote/)

-Also, a significant precursor is the 1985 work by [Pearson and Robinson](https://ieeexplore.ieee.org/abstract/document/1457470).
+Also, a significant precursor is:

+* **D. E. Pearson, J.A.
+Robinson.
+Visual communication at very low data rates.
+Proc.
+IEEE.** [Paper](https://ieeexplore.ieee.org/abstract/document/1457470).

 For a more complete tutorial/survey on line drawing algorithms, see: